Prototypes and sizesSource:

 xis a 3d array.

-vctrs obeys a stricter set of recycling rules than base R, only recycling under two circumstances:
+vctrs obeys a stricter set of recycling rules than base R. Vectors of

 You can apply the recycling rules in two ways: